 Give them instructions the previous day to meet you in another part of the school, the hall or an outdoor space perhaps.
 Let them know they need to bring what they will need to work on their dance project.
 This could involve them organizing sound systems, costuming, props or other stimulus material.
 These small changes will allow them to adjust to changing circumstances and develop their ability to be organised in advance.

-A responsible citizen
+Being a responsible citizen

 Dance is valuable in exploring themes to articulate the students’ roles as responsible citizens.
 Devising project themed around community and diversity gives students a space to express their emerging ideas, concerns and beliefs.